To enhance the care experience through collaborative partnerships with patients, community members, hospital leadership and staff.

 To become a truly patient-centered organization Carson Tahoe Health is collaborating with community members to infuse their voice into our journey forward.

 We invite participation in our newly formed Patient/Caregiver Partnership Council—a group of current and former patients, family members and caregivers—who are coming together to exchange perspectives, share experiences and act as a sounding board for enhancing our improvement efforts.

-Volunteer patients and families team up with hospital leadership in bi-monthly meetings (or by participating in an online partnership group), providing guidance on the development and refinement of quality initiatives, patient safety practices and services we offer.
+Volunteer patients and families team up with hospital leadership in bi-monthly meetings, providing guidance on the development and refinement of quality initiatives, patient safety practices and services we offer.